Brendan Rodgers Preview, Player Props: Rockies vs. Giants

 Brendan Rodgers At The Plate

-- Rodgers has driven in a run in seven games this season (26.9%), including three games with more than one RBI (11.5%).
-He has also driven home three or more of his team's runs in one contest.
+- Rodgers has picked up an RBI in seven games this year (25.9%), with more than one RBI in three of those contests (11.1%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.